AlukardBF/flutter-flake/README.md

 # flutter-flake

+This project is deprecated, please use [nix-flutter-flake](https://github.com/AtaraxiaSjel/nix-flutter-flake)

+## Description

 This is a flake that configures Flutter for you.

 It was created because I hated configuring Android for Flutter.
 It’s currently mostly made to do that.